Gaperon (latest)

 If the toggle button is yellow, it means you have reached your maximum simultaneous chat slots, please end your current conversations to free a chat slot and allow the conversations to be assigned to you.
 If the toggle is red you are not available to chat.

-🔐 Ensuring the SDK integrity
+🔐 Ensuring the Mobile SDK integrity

 Before downloading the iAdvize Mobile SDK artifacts you can verify their integrity by generating their checksums and comparing them with the reference checksums available.